lydialawli/up-to-you/README.md

 Totally worth it, but very painful at times.

 I spent probably 10 minutes on the actual coding and 99% of my time just researching and trying and failing.
-Total time spend: a month.

 Good news is, there is so much information out there so just be specific when it comes to asking the questions in internet, so many people have already been through / asked the same thing...

-I originally had a very ambitious idea, and eventually I had to go simpler and simpler, since the goal was to launch an [MVP](https://www.forbes.com/sites/quora/2018/02/27/what-is-a-minimum-viable-product-and-why-do-companies-need-them/#d0a18af382ca); at some point I had to make a step back, breath and think through what was enough to become an app (basically I tried to avoid fancy features, that would just overcomplicate my life).
+I originally had a very ambitious idea for this app, but as I was working on it, it made more sense to go simpler and simpler; since the goal was not to make _the ultimate revolutional super duper Coin and Dise app_, but to launch an [MVP](https://www.forbes.com/sites/quora/2018/02/27/what-is-a-minimum-viable-product-and-why-do-companies-need-them/#d0a18af382ca) instead.
+At some point I had to make a step back, breath and think through what was enough to become an app (basically I tried to avoid fancy features, that would just overcomplicate my life).

-In the end... tadah!
+One month later.. tadah!
 Mission accomplished, happy me. 🎉

 I want to work on a newer version of it, as it has a few things to improve for sure.
 But currently working on [Evok](https://github.com/lydialawli/Evok), my next mobile app after Up To You :)

-Comments and feedbacks are highly appreciated 🙏🏻
+__Comments and feedbacks__ regarding either this text or the app intself are __highly appreciated__ 🙏🏻